Hawksburn railway station

-Hawksburn railway station is a commuter railway station located in the southern Melbourne suburb of South Yarra in Victoria, Australia.
+Hawksburn station is a railway station operated by Metro Trains Melbourne on the Frankston line, part of the Melbourne rail network.
+It serves the southern Melbourne suburb of South Yarra in Victoria, Australia.
 Hawksburn is a below ground unstaffed station, featuring four platforms with an island platform and two side platforms accessible by a pedestrian bridge.
 The station is listed on the Victorian Heritage Register, and was opened on 7 May 1879.

 The stations' namesake is the locality of Hawksburn, situated 600 metres from the station.
 The station is only partially accessible due to multiple steep access ramps.

-There are two principal station buildings, one of which is located on the stations central island platform (platforms 2 and 3) consisting of a small two story brick building, whilst the other is a one story brick structure situated on platform 4.
+There are two principal station buildings, one of which is located on the stations central island platform (platforms 2 and 3) consisting of a small two-story brick building, whilst the other is a one-story brick structure situated on platform 4.
 These buildings were provided for the station in 1914, as ticketing and staff offices.

-Hawksburn is served by the Frankston line, part of the Melbourne railway network.
 Although Cranbourne and Pakenham lines do run through the station, these services are express and do not stop.
-The journey to Flinders Street railway station is approximately 5.3 kilometres (3.29 mi) and takes 9 minutes.
+The journey to Flinders Street station is approximately 5.3 kilometres (3.29 mi) and takes 9 minutes.